Movies at Golden Ring

 1 person favorited this theater

-The Movies at Golden Ring, originally a 3-screen house on the upper level of Golden Ring Mall, opened in 1974.
+The Movies at Golden Ring, originally a 3-screen house on the upper level of Golden Ring Mall, opened June 27, 1976.
 A few years later, two more screens ("Movies 4-5") were added on the other end of the upper level, and in December 1985 another four rooms ("Movies 6-9") opened underneath Movies 4-5.

 In its 1980s-early 1990s heyday, Golden Ring was said to be one of UA’s most profitible complexes, but by 1992 was in serious need of a technical and aesthetic upgrade.
 That fall, Movies 4-5 and 6-9 closed for that purpose, reopening in spring 1993.
 A few years later, Movies 1-3 were also closed for renovation, and the other houses were renumbered "Movies 1-6."
 Three more screens were built in the space of a former spa beneath the original Movies 1-3; connected by a common entrance, these were now "Movies 7-12."